Sean Hannity's Seth Rich Obsession Just Cost Him An Advertiser

 "The fact that we advertise on a particular program doesn't mean that we agree or disagree, or support or oppose, the content.
 We don't have the ability to influence content at the time we make our advertising purchase.
 In this case, we've been watching closely and have recently made the decision to pull our advertising from Hannity," the company said.

 Rich's brother sent a letter to Hannity's executive producer pleading with him to stop spreading the rumor.
-On Tuesday, Fox News retracted the story saying "the article was not initially subjected to the high degree of editorial scrutiny we require from all our reporting."
+On Tuesday, Fox News retracted the story and wrote in a statement, "The article was not initially subjected to the high degree of editorial scrutiny we require from all our reporting."

-On his show on Tuesday night, Hannity said he will stop talking about the theory "for now," but later implied that he will address the conspiracy theory again.
+On his show on Tuesday night, Hannity said he will stop talking about the theory "for now," but later implied he will address the conspiracy theory again.

 "Please do not interpret what I'm saying tonight to mean anything.
 Don't read into this," he told viewers Tuesday.
 "I promise you I'm not going to stop doing my job.
 To the extent of my ability, I am not going to stop trying to find the truth."